-Are you wondering if cannabis is the right option for you?
+Are you wondering if marijuana is the right option for you?
 You aren’t alone.
 Many hear about the benefits of cannabis and wonder whether it might be a good fit for them.
 In this article, the first of a multi-part series geared for folks new to cannabis, we’ll go over some of the more common reasons why people decide to start using this versatile medicine.
 If they apply to you, cannabis might be a good option in treating a particular condition or simply helping improve your overall wellness.

-Treating a Condition with Cannabis
+Treating a Condition with Marijuana

 For many, cannabis use is all about treating a particular condition, or sometimes multiple conditions.
 In HelloMD’s 2016 Medical Marijuana Patient Survey, we found the most common conditions that individuals were successfully using marijuana for were chronic pain, anxiety, stress and insomnia.
 That said, patients also reported that cannabis helps with a large number of other conditions including back pain, migraines, arthritis, inflammation, muscle spasms, loss of appetite, ADD/ADHD, nausea, PTSD, bipolar disorder, asthma, cancer, diabetes, seizures, multiple sclerosis, Alzheimer’s, and the list goes on.
 With so many folks finding relief with cannabis for a diverse array of symptoms and issues, it’s no wonder that more and more patients are deciding to use cannabis to treat their health conditions.